Belphemur/SoundSwitch/README.md

 ## _Switched_ Notification

-SoundSwitch provides five types of notification when a device is changed:
+SoundSwitch provides four types of notification when a device is changed:

-- #### 🎟 Banner
+- #### 🎟 Banner Notification
 Uses a custom always-on-top frame, useful for in-game usage.
 This is the recommended default display style.

 - #### 🗨 Windows Notification